Chase Elliott ends week of misery with overdue Cup victory

 CONCORD, N.C.
-(AP) — NASCAR’s grueling return to racing finally ended with a Cup victory for Chase Elliott.
+(AP) — Chase Elliott’s streak of bitter defeats in NASCAR’s frantic first push of rescheduled races finally ended with his first Cup victory of the season.

-Elliott raced to his first win of the season Thursday night in the rain-delayed event at Charlotte Motor Speedway to close a frantic 12 days for NASCAR.
+Elliott won Thursday night in the rain-delayed event at Charlotte Motor Speedway to close a brutal 12 days for NASCAR.
 The event, postponed Wednesday night, was the fourth Cup race since the series resumed racing May 17.

+Elliott had two frustrating losses in that span, including defeat Sunday night in the Coca-Cola 600 when a caution flew two laps from the finish with Elliott leading.

+“Man, it’s been a tough week for sure,” Elliott said.
+“We’ve had some tough losses but that deal on Sunday night was a heart-breaker.”

 Elliott was charging hard on Harvick with about 35 laps remaining when he asked if he had enough fuel to make it to the finish.
 Crew chief Alan Gustafson replied, “Yup.
 Go hard.”